דלג לתוכן הראשי

 3. Vitamin D: Calcium's Partner

 Without vitamin D, the body does not absorb calcium well, so the two work as a pair.
-A broad meta-analysis by the National Osteoporosis Foundation (Weaver et al., 2016) found that a combination of calcium and vitamin D reduced fracture risk by about 15% and hip fracture risk by about 30% in older adults.
+A broad meta-analysis by the National Osteoporosis Foundation (Weaver et al., 2016) found that a combination of calcium and vitamin D reduced the risk of fractures by about 15% and the risk of hip fracture by about 30% in older adults.
 Note that the benefit was found mainly for the two components together, not for calcium alone.

 • Moderate sun exposure helps the body produce vitamin D, but for many older adults, this is not enough.